 An expert allocator will gather information about the beneficiary’s covered and non-covered medical needs.

 3. Prepare for compliance.

 Plaintiffs may choose to self-administer their Medicare set aside accounts.
 However, self-administration could mean making critical accounting errors and improperly using funds.
 A professional administration firm can handle the process instead to ensure proper use and management.4

 MSAs can be funded in different ways.
 A member of our team can explain each option to determine which is best for the individual beneficiary.

 An experienced settlement planner can assist claimants in determining how much money to set aside in their account.
 It’s important to mention here that MSAs are not mandatory.
 Some companies will aggressively market MSAs to unsuspecting people even when they’re not necessary for those individuals.

-At Milestone Consulting, our philosophy is to make sure each client is informed about their options.
+At Milestone, our philosophy is to make sure each client is informed about their options.
 Our experts provide assistance with MSAs when they are the best step to take to ensure government compliance.